 Though I can't offer assistance in the film photographer department or help you uncover florist pricing, I can offer some insight into what you should expect to spend if you're interested in wedding invitations designer by or embellished by a calligrapher and give you a look at the different types of printing processes associated with them.

 Think Minted, Wedding Paper Divas, Tiny Prints, and more.
 Pre-made invitations are the all-inclusive, budget-friendly option for wedding invitations.
 You can order from a range of styles - foil pressed, letterpress, flat printed, and customize much of the information on the invitation aside from design.
 You can expect to pay around $200 for 100 Save the Dates.
-For a three-piece wedding invitation suite, with foil printing, you're looking at around $650 (envelope printing included) for your invitation suite.
+For a three-piece wedding invitation suite, with flat, letterpress, or foil printing, you're looking at around $650+ (envelope font printing included) for your invitation suite.

 Semi-custom Calligraphy Invitations

 Semi-custom invitations are often available through designers or calligraphers.
 They tow the line between pre-made and custom as often the design is set but the actual calligraphy is customized to you!
 Semi-custom invitations have a range of pricing with design starting between $200-$500.
-Add in printing and 100 invitations can range from $1,000-2,000 (sometimes more if you're looking for handmade papers or foil printing).
+Add in printing and envelope addressing and 100 invitations can range from $1,000-$2,000 (more if you're looking for handmade papers or foil printing).
 This usually includes calligraphed envelopes, printing, and paper, but doesn't include embellishments like wax seals, vellum, or silk ribbon.